jMotif/jmotif-R/cran-comments.md

 ## Changes

-Second release with bug fixes and new functionality added (HOT-SAX algorithm)
+Second release with bug fixes and new functionality added (HOT-SAX algorithm).

 ## Test environments